 All of the school and grounds is accessible for someone with a disability.
 In a few areas the ground is rough (e.g. conservation area) and a few admin corridors are narrow.
 Ramps and wide doorways have been installed to provide access to all areas.
-The car park has a space designated for disabled badge holders and the school minibus has a tail-lift.
+The car park has a space designated for disabled badge holders and one school minibus has a tail-lift, the other a ramp.

 We have a range of teaching resources to ensure that every child can fully access the curriculum.
 Parents and carers are welcome to visit the school to see these.

 The school’s Equality and Diversity Policy & Accessibility Plan can be found on our School Policies page.

 Within the school buildings we have an ASD friendly learning environment, meaning it is clutter-free, well organised and painted in calming colours.
 We do this to help pupils be calm, alert and ready for learning.

 3. What is the school’s approach to teaching pupils with differing special education needs?

 We have high expectations of all our pupils, believing that with high quality teaching we can maximise their progress.
 We use a wide range of well-researched teaching strategies including: